 Meetings are on the 1st and 3rd Thursday of every month from 4:30 PM to 5:30 PM.
 Members must attend at least one meeting a month to remain active members.
 Members who miss two months in a row will be removed from the group but are welcome to apply again the next semester.

-Applications for Library Youth Ambassadors open every August and December for new applicants and can be found on the calendar events for the Library Youth Ambassadors of the month.
+Applications for Library Youth Ambassadors open every August for new applicants and can be found on the calendar events for the Library Youth Ambassadors of the month.

 Currently, meetings are virtual through Zoom and invitations will be sent to all approved Library Youth Ambassadors.